-- Raise awareness of the burden of CNS disorders
+- Raising awareness of their burden

 To learn more about our patient advocacy efforts, email firstname.lastname@example.org